 The bill amends Louisiana's traffic laws regarding the operation of motor vehicles on the right side of the road, specifically addressing the requirements for vehicles traveling on multilane highways.
-It stipulates that any vehicle traveling at a speed slower than the posted maximum speed limit must remain in the right-hand lane or as close as practicable to the right curb, except when overtaking another vehicle or preparing for a left turn.
+It stipulates that any vehicle traveling at a speed slower than the posted maximum speed limit must be driven in the right-hand lane or as close as practicable to the right curb, with exceptions for overtaking, passing, or preparing for a left turn.

-Additionally, the bill introduces a new fine structure for violations of this rule.
-Instead of a maximum fine of one hundred dollars or imprisonment for up to thirty days, the penalties are now tiered: a fine of one hundred fifty dollars for the first offense, two hundred fifty dollars for a second offense within twelve months, and three hundred fifty dollars for a third offense within the same period, with the possibility of imprisonment for the third offense as well.
+Significantly, the bill introduces a new fine structure for violations of this rule.
+Instead of a maximum fine of one hundred dollars or imprisonment for up to thirty days, the new penalties are tiered: a fine of one hundred fifty dollars for the first offense, two hundred fifty dollars for a second offense within twelve months, and three hundred fifty dollars for a third offense within the same period, with the possibility of imprisonment for the third offense as well.
+This change aims to enhance compliance with traffic regulations and improve road safety.

 SB11 Engrossed: 32:71(B)(2)